Pusha876/autoscale-healthcheck-devops/AZURE_DEVOPS_SETUP.md

 - Ensure the subscription ID is correct
 - Test the service connection in Azure DevOps

+#### "Authorization Failed for Role Assignments" Error
+This error occurs when the service principal doesn't have permission to create role assignments:

+**Error Message**: `The client '...' does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write'`

+**Solutions**:
+1. **Automatic Fallback (Implemented)**: The pipeline now automatically detects this and uses ACR admin credentials instead
+2. **Grant Additional Permissions**: Give the service principal "User Access Administrator" role
+3. **Use Admin Credentials**: Continue using ACR admin username/password (simpler for dev/test)

+**Current Behavior**:
+- Pipeline automatically detects role assignment permissions
+- Falls back to ACR admin credentials if permissions are insufficient
+- Both methods work equally well for container deployment

 ### Verification Steps

 After pipeline completion: